 Honeygain provides a wide variety of returns, including covering monthly subscriptions to platforms such as Netflix, Amazon Prime, and YouTube Premium; free gaming with Xbox Live, Twitch Prime, free in-game currency, and more; and even returns in crypto or PayPal cash.

 Earnings vary based on the amount of traffic you share.
-For instance, Honeygain’s estimating calculator says that if you share 6 GB of traffic every day, across eight hours per day, you could earn $20 per month.
+For instance, Honeygain’s estimating calculator says that “with three devices on different networks, you could reach a $20 payout every 3 to 4 months, and even faster if you have active referrals.”
 That might not seem like a lot, but remember: You’re not doing anything differently than you otherwise would.

 Teens should consult their parents about using Honeygain, including whether they’re allowed, the amount of GB that can be shared, and how much time per day is acceptable.